 The National Weather Service has issued wind chill warnings from today through Thursday, and the Weather Channel is forecasting that the deep freeze will continue through the week as more cold air comes down from Canada to "reamplify" the chill.
 (To paraphrase Jimi Hendrix, "and the wind cries, 'Sorry!' ")

-The cold can be especially tough on batteries — if you do need to jump-start your car, make sure to do it properly.
+The cold weather can be especially tough on batteries — if you do need to jump-start your car, make sure to do it properly.
 Be wary of poorly functioning batteries as temperatures dip lower and lower, as it is possible for your car's battery to freeze.
 And if your car is electric and runs entirely on batteries, know that the extreme cold can reduce driving range considerably and plan accordingly.

 There's never a good time for a car to leave you stranded — but it's particularly dangerous in subzero weather like this.
+Be sure to also clean off any ice on your vehicle affecting visibility, using the heater or defroster to help get some warm air to the windshield and other windows, in these freezing temperatures.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.